learn-co-curriculum/phase-4-rails-update-destroy-lab/README.md

 ### Routes

-Your API should have the following routes, which each returns the appropriate JSON data:
+Your API should have the following routes as well as the associated controller actions that return the appropriate JSON data:

 #### Update Route